Artist CV

 2016 — Contemporary Christchurch, Centre of Contemporary Art, Ōtautahi Christchurch

-2024 — Abby Cunnane, “This is not crying”, in What is that salty voice? (editor: Abby Cunnane), publication in response to I am a salt lake, The Physics Room
+2024 — Abby Cunnane, “This is not crying”, What is that salty voice?
+The Physics Room

 2024 — Conor Clarke, "The work has to settle”, The Physics Room

-2023 — Rangimarie Sophie Jolley, “Te Hīkoi Toi: Knowing where we’re going and where we’ve been”, Stuff, February
+2023 — Rangimarie Sophie Jolley, “Te Hīkoi Toi: Knowing where we’re going and where we’ve been”, Stuff

 2023 — Hana Pera Aoake, “Ana Iti’s I must shroud myself in a stinging nettle: On Finding Shelter in Whakapapa, and Imagination”, Australian and New Zealand Journal of Art, Volume 23, Issue 2

-2022 — Kirsty Baker, “Spectral ecologies: the presence of things unseen”
+2022 — Kirsty Baker, “Spectral ecologies: the presence of things unseen”, City Gallery Wellington

 2021 — Abby Cunnane, “I do worry waiting”, McCahon House